LearningWithMerritt/Classroom-Notes/4-Operating-Systems/2-General/file_system_lab/0-Windows-Filesystem/cli-navigation.md

 | `findstr [pattern] [file]`    | Searches for a pattern in a file                         |
 | `cls`                         | Clears the screen                                        |

+Useful Examples:
+Search all files and folders in the current directory: `findstr /s /i "search_string" *.*`